 Final Thoughts

-I think this kit is not meant for everyone to use, mainly because of the color choice.
+This kit is not meant for everyone to use, mainly because of the color choice.
 It’s a bit too outdated for most people but outstanding for artists replicating a classic oil painting effect.
-The paints perform well with detail and color mixing, and I think this would work well with some pro artists.
+The paints perform well with detail and color mixing, and this would work well with some pro artists.

 Conclusion